 I am going to talk about how artists might use the figure to express ideas in paintings, and how some artists move from IDEA to Images.
 Art ideas come from inside, in your mind, or outside, through your eyes.
-For me, always the latter.
+For me, nearly always the latter.
 I absorb images, I collect them, and ideas begin to form.
-Painting the figure will never disappear, not because it’s historically important, but because it’s always about human experience.
+Painting the figure will never disappear, not just because it’s historically important, but because it’s always about human experience.
 I’m not so interested in accurate psychological portraits; the figures that populate my paintings are metaphors or analogies, like actors playing a role.
 Historically, artists often painted what they were commissioned to paint, such as saints or nobility, but always managed to include their own ideas and personal stamp.
 Art historians have discovered a lot of the personal backstory found in great renaissance paintings that were ostensibly painted for religious reasons.
 This example, a painting from after the renaissance in the North entitled “Bathsheba”, is of Rembrandt’s common-law 2nd wife:

 Painting the human figure got its start in Western art from paintings of saints in the Middle Ages.
 In my paintings, the saints are replaced with secular, everyday people.